China Timeline

 2011: Fluor selected as BASF's engineering partner

 Fluor was selected by BASF as its engineering partner in Asia and Europe.
-Following that demonstration of client confidence, BASF subsequently awarded Fluor as its engineering project for capital projects in North America in 2012.
+Following that demonstration of client confidence, BASF subsequently named Fluor as its engineering partner for capital projects in North America in 2012.

 2012